 What is pattern separation?

-Pattern separation is the brain's way of noticing subtle distinctions in the scene around us.
+Pattern separation is the brain's way of detecting novelty by noticing subtle distinctions in the scene around us.
 Today most of us live and work in the built environment and don't need to keep a finely trained eye out for subtlies in our surroundings to find food and survive.
 Yet scientists indicate that our brains may still be wired for exploring regularly like humans did for nearly 2 million years.
 This implies that our pattern separation circuity is under-utilized today.

 Where can I find out what my hippocampal volume is?